Sirtomorrow/MachineLearningModel/README.md

-# This is my project assignment for tonsilitis
+# This is my project assignment for tonsilitis oh yea
+# Hello